 I was studying to be an Engineer at MIT, Pune and in my second year, I discovered a local fitness club that was hiring young students as part time fitness trainers.
 Having a strong affinity towards exercise, fitness and everything that revolved around it, I applied and landed myself a job as a Fitness Trainer.
 It didn’t take me much to realize and decide that this is what I saw myself doing for the rest of my life, almost like I found my true calling.

 What followed next was pretty natural.
 I switched from MIT, from a “highly coveted” course to a “not so well known” course to study Nutrition and Fitness and continued working & training clients after college hours.
 And thus, my professional journey started, all at the age of 20.

 Tell us about your professional journey in brief.

 I started as a part time Fitness Trainer at Endurance, Pune in 2002 while I was still studying Nutrition.
 And since then, there’s been no looking back.
 My professional journey spanning 13 years and more has been very fulfilling as I got to work with a diverse set of clients from all walks of life.

-Having already worked as Nutritionist & Fitness Consultant with Gold’s Gym and Institute of Human Reproduction (IHR), I went ahead to pursue a stint as a Nutritionist with celebrity Nutritionist, Rujuta Diwekar in Mumbai.
-I then chose to leave from there only to take the unbeaten path of paving my own way by setting up a unique practice of my own, by the name “Yuktahaar”.
+Having already worked as Nutritionist & Fitness Consultant with state-of-the-art gyms, health clubs, medical institutes, I went ahead to take the unbeaten path of paving my own way by setting up a unique practice of my own, by the name “Yuktahaar”.

 Connected health & Tech enabled solutions are latest buzz words in the industry today.
 How do you see yourself aligned to these trends?